 - Residential Services - are provided in a variety of settings to include ICFs/DD, Supported Living Arrangements (SLAs), Special Home Placements (SHPs), Community Living Facilities (CLF's), Children's Group Homes (CGH), Child Care Institutions (CCIs), and Community Integrated Living Arrangements (CILAs).
 In addition, SODCs serve adults, many of whom have been unable to access community-based residential services because of challenging behavioral involvement.

-- Home Based Support Services - - an option within the Adult Medicaid Waiver and the Children's Supports Waiver.
-HBS includes any of the individually-designed, separately covered services, or assessment of the need for these services, to assist individuals to live in a private family home or a private house or apartment that they own or lease.
+- Home Based Support Services - an option within the Adult Medicaid Waiver and the Children's Supports Waiver.
+HBS includes any of the individually designed, separately covered services, or assessment of the need for these services, to assist individuals to live in a private family home or a private house or apartment that they own or lease.
 Home-Based Support Services are tailored to meet individuals' evolving needs and preferences for supports, without having to leave their homes.
 Individuals and their guardians may choose from an array of services, up to a monthly dollar cost maximum set by DHS, that best meets the evolving needs of the individual.
-All services provided must be for the direct benefit of the individual and must be directly related to their disability.

-On June 15, 2011, a Federal Court approved a consent decree in the Ligas vs. Hamos lawsuit.
+On June 15, 2011, a federal court approved a consent decree in the Ligas vs. Hamos lawsuit.
 Under this consent decree, the Division of Developmental Disabilities committed to serving an additional 3,000 individuals over the subsequent six years, as well as to transitioning those individuals who choose to move from Intermediate Care Facilities for Persons with Developmental Disabilities (ICFs/DD) to less restrictive community-based services.
-The Division of Developmental Disabilities met those benchmarks during the first six years of the Decree and as well as serving an additional 600 people from the PUNS list in FY2018 and FY2019.
-As of May 23, 2019, the Department of Human Services and the Plaintiffs have established a "reasonable pace" for implementing services in FY2020 through FY2025 in which the Division will serve 600-630 individuals from the PUNS list each fiscal year.
+The Division of Developmental Disabilities met those benchmarks during the first six years of the Decree and also served an additional 600 people from the PUNS list in FY2018 and FY2019.
+As of May 23, 2019, the Department of Human Services and the Plaintiffs have established a "reasonable pace" for implementing services in FY2020 through FY2025, in which the Division will serve 600-630 individuals from the PUNS list each fiscal year.
+In addition, by FY 2025 no individual will wait more than 60 months for services.
+The Division met the reasonable pace goal in FY 2020 and FY 2021 and is meeting the 60 month wait for services threshold earlier than anticipated (FY 2021).
 Ligas Data Reports are posted approximately every six months to document implementation activities.

-The Division provides information through the IDHS web site at the following internet address, http://www.dhs.state.il.us.
+The Division provides information through the IDHS website at the following internet address, https://www.dhs.state.il.us/page.aspx?item=32253.

 Division of Rehabilitation Services (DRS)